ishfaqlp4/WexIncBotTest/index.md

 	});

-//  Array to include pre-chat fields and map it to the associated LiveChatTranscript custom field.
+//  Array to include pre-chat fields and map it to the associated LiveChatTranscript fields.

 		embedded_svc.settings.extraPrechatFormDetails = [{
   		"label": "Coupon Code",
   		"value": cookieValue,